Information provided includes course descriptions by subject only.

 620-146 Basic Mechanics

 This course will examine the proper use of basic hand and power tools.
 Drilling, tapping, saw use, and semi-precision measurement are demonstrated and performed by the student.
 Fastener types and specifications are explored.
-Students analyze and operate simple machines such as levers and pulleys, as well as gears and linkages.

 620-147 Basic Principles of Preventive Maintenance